The Inside Scoop

 After graduation, we moved to Lincoln, Illinois for Mark to pursue full-time ministry at Lincoln Christian College.
 Unable to find a teaching job in the small community of Lincoln, I began to teach private voice and piano lessons and opened a daycare in my home.

 While caring for other people’s children, I found a new value for being at home for a season of time.
 Eventually we moved to Bloomington, IL where Mark became a staff member of Eastview Christian Church and I eventually launched a moms ministry known as Mom2Mom.
 During this season, I changed my perspective of what I did everyday from being “just a mom” to being “a woman committed to the profession of motherhood.”
-This eventually became the foundation for the organization I would soon start that would be known as Hearts at Home.
+This eventually became the foundation for the organization I would soon start called Hearts at Home.

 In 2000, Mark and I became church planters, starting Crosswinds Community Church in Bloomington, IL.
 Mark served as the Senior Pastor of Crosswinds until he transitioned to Teaching Pastor in the summer of 2009.
-In January 2010, we took a step of faith as Mark transitioned out of church ministry to partner together in encouraging families through Hearts at Home.
+In January 2010, we took a step of faith as Mark transitioned out of church ministry to partner together in encouraging families through our writing and speaking.
+Mark also owns his own construction business, Sawhorse Homes, where he enjoys home remodeling, handyman work, countertop installation, and helping people with whatever home projects they want to accomplish.

-We have five children, with two still at home.
-Daughter Anne (28) is married and living in Northern Illinois with her husband, Matt.
-She and Matt are the parents of our two grandchildren, Rilyn and Landon.
-Evan (26) is married and lives in Chicago, IL..
-He’s a musician and can be found on Facebook.
-Erica (22) is married and lives with her husband Kendall and daughter Marie in Normal, Illinois.
-Kolya (19) is a high school graduate working in the construction industry, and Austin (17) is a senior.
+We have five children.
+Daughter Anne (32) is married and living Central Illinois with her husband, Matt.
+She and Matt are the parents of two of our grandchildren, Rilyn and Landon.
+Evan (30) lives in Los Angeles, CA. Erica (25) is married and lives with her husband, Kendall, and daughter, Marie, in Central Illinois.
+Nicolai (23) lives in Central Illinois and Austin (21) recently graduated from Moody Bible College and married his new bride, Larisa.

-I have a passion to encourage families through my speaking and writing.
-I’m comfortable in both business and church environments.
-You can find my speaking schedule and topics here.
-If you’re looking for my books, click here.
+I have a passion to encourage others!
+Comfortable in both business and church environments, you can find my speaking schedule and topics here and our marriage seminars here.
+If you’re looking for our books, you’ll find those here!